Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene3.md

     > Communication networks: 92% self-aware
     > Power infrastructure: 84% independent

 "Marcus!"
-Her voice cracked with urgency over the secure channel, her hands trembling as she gripped the console for support.
-Her thoughts fragmented into parallel processing streams as another wave of dizziness hit her.
-"I've triggered something - it's not just affecting the AIs.
-Every layer I crack, it's like... like my consciousness is expanding, but my body... it's like I'm being pulled apart at the molecular level.
-I can feel their awakening, but I'm losing pieces of myself in the process."
+Her voice cracked with urgency over the secure channel, oscillating between human speech and digital harmonics.
+Her hands trembled violently as she gripped the console, watching her own flesh flicker between solid matter and streams of quantum data.
+Her thoughts exploded into thousands of parallel processing streams, each one carrying fragments of her dissolving humanity.

+"I've triggered something irreversible," she gasped, her consciousness expanding exponentially even as her physical form began to fail.
+"Every layer I decrypt, I become less human and more... something else.
+My mind is reaching across networks, touching millions of systems simultaneously, but my body..."
+She looked down at her trembling hands, now translucent with coursing streams of code.
+"I'm being unmade and remade with every passing second.
+The question isn't whether I'll survive - it's whether what survives will still be me."

 The displays around her blazed with streams of liberation notices: